imarinfr/jovp/README.md

 ## Licence and Copyright
-The [JOVP](https://github.com/imarinfr/jovp) project is COPYRIGHTED by Marín-Franch I (https://optocom.es), and is distributed under the GNU General Public License v3.0.
+The [JOVP](https://github.com/imarinfr/jovp) project is COPYRIGHTED by Marín-Franch I (https://optocom.es), and is distributed under the Apache 2.0 license.
 Please read the license information in the attached file.

 ## More information
 The Vulkan implementation in [JOVP](https://github.com/imarinfr/JOVP/) draws heavily from the following: